Below are brief descriptions and materials for selected courses I’ve taught. Feel free to borrow or remix as you see fit.

 Course Theme: Digital Literacies (course syllabus; project 1 calendar; project 2 calendar; project 3 calendar; project 4 calendar, Fall 2017)

-Drawing from the course theme of digital literacies, this course asks students to consider the following: What are digital literacies?
+Drawing from the course theme of digital literacies, this hybrid course asks students to consider the following: What are digital literacies?
 How do technologies mediate our writing and reading processes?
 What’s rhetorical about technology?
 And how might we develop both print and digital projects that speak to audiences within and beyond the class?
-To explore these questions, students complete projects such as weekly reading responses, Pinterest Digital Literacy Autobiography, Digital Literacy Project Proposal & Annotated Bibliography, and a Digital Literacy Project & Presentation.
+To explore these questions, students complete projects such as online reading responses, Pinterest Digital Literacy Autobiography, Digital Literacy Project Proposal & Annotated Bibliography, and a Digital Literacy Project & Presentation.

 Using the theme of community, this course helps students develop critical thinking, reading, writing, and information literacy skills.
 Students engage with a variety of texts (e.g., videos, poems, academic essays, podcasts) that encourage them to ask critical questions about what communities are and how we work within them.
 Students complete a number of projects including an Argument Analysis Essay, Crafting a Research Question, Annotated Bibliography, and Multimodal Persuasive Essay & Presentation.
 Each assignment builds on the previous one to help students learn the various steps academic writers take when embarking on research projects.